 It should be noted that the Genomic File extension is not an appropriate way to send a copy of the report (e.g., PDF or other document containing the written report).
 Instead, use DiagnosticReport.presentedForm.
 Also note the Genomic File extension is different than the Genomics Artifact extension, which is used to reference citations, evidence and other supporting documentation for the observation or report.
 In this release, another approach to avoid for attaching files is the DiagnosticReport.media attribute.
 Its definition focuses on "Key images associated with this report" which does not align well with this use case.
 However, as noted in the STU note above, this will be changing in a future release.

-A full, detailed discussion of an implementation is outside the scope of this IG, but these and other factors affect how these files should be handled.
-In a future release, this IG may include other profiles or artifacts to provide more specific guidance.
+A full, detailed implementation discussion, is outside the scope of this IG.
+In a future release, this IG may include other profiles or artifacts along with more specific guidance.